Fede2782/oneCompleter-Legacy/README.md

 <img src="https://github.com/Fede2782/oneCompleter/blob/stable/img/Clipped_image_20230619_182601.png?raw=true"  width="15%" height="15%">

-Add missing One UI features to Tab S6 Lite and much more...
+Add missing One UI features to different devices and much more...

 You can flash this Magisk module at your own risk.
 I am not responsible for lost warranty, bootloops, lost data, or any other damage to your device.

 ## Requirements:
-- Samsung Galaxy Tab S6 Lite 2020 (SM-P610 and SM-P615)
+- One UI 5.1 or One UI 5.1.1 device with One UI (One UI Core not supported)
 - Latest Magisk with Zygisk enabled
 - FXA1 firmware under OXM Multi-CSC (depending on model)
 - Clean system (stock ROM, no modifications to stock ROM with Magisk/KernelSU or other methods)